 During the Civil War in 1961, the Confederate and Union armies fought over these weapons and equipment.
 In 1862, Confederate Major General Thomas "Stonewall" Jackson captured 12,700 Union Troops here.

-Visitors can explore the Lower Town that includes the dry goods store, tavern, confectionery, clothing store, and the fire engine house.
+Visitors can explore the Lower Town which includes the dry goods store, tavern, confectionery, clothing store, and the fire engine house.
 In the Maryland Heights section, you can view the old Chesapeake and Ohio Canal.

 Harriet Tubman Underground Railroad National Historical Park